Who we are

-Crime Stoppers allows you to report crimes and suspicious activity anonymously, so you can have peace of mind while still playing your part for the South Australian community.
+Crime Stoppers allows you to share what you know about crimes and suspicious activity without saying who you are, so you can have peace of mind while still playing your part for the South Australian community.
 You don’t have to leave your personal details, your call isn’t recorded or traced and, if making an online report, your IP address isn’t recorded.

 In addition to the police, Crime Stoppers works with the SA Government, Federal Government and other trusted organisations in developing and delivering crime detection campaigns, as well as prevention and education programs on topics such as bushfire arson and online fraud.

 How you’ve helped